The Georgia Supreme Court decided a case earlier this year that provides a good overview of Georgia dog bite laws.

 While it is called the first bite rule, the animal does not have to actually bite someone before the owner knows it is dangerous, but there has to be some evidence of it being an aggressive, dangerous dog.

-If you or a loved one are the victim of a dog bite in or around the Atlanta area, you need an Atlanta dog bite lawyer.
+If you or a loved one are the victims of a dog bite in or around the Atlanta area, you need an Atlanta dog bite lawyer.

 Contact us at the Angell Law Firm.